Boil Water notice issued in Killeen

-A boil water notice is issued effective immediately for properties located from 513 to 715 Valley Road.
+A boil water notice is issued effective at 8 a.m. on Nov.
+21 for properties located from 3213 to 3324 West Rim Drive.

-A press release sent from the City of Killeen stated a water main leak requires repair and will interrupt services.
+Hilary Shine, the city's communications director, said through a press release the notice is due to a scheduled water main leak repair which will interrupt services.

 (0) comments